GaianRangerPlugin/ranger-gaian-plugin/README.md

 Unit tests are based on 'spock'.

-Due to a current bug in the pom a) Tests do not run automatically from maven and b) To run within IntelliJ right click on plugin/src/test and click 'Mark Directory As -> Test Sources'.
-This will need to be redone if you refresh/reimport from maven.
-This will be fixed in a later update.
-You can then navigate to plugin/src/test & open up the groovy/spock test file and run from there.
+Due to a current bug in the pom tests do not run automatically from maven

+To run within IntelliJ right click on plugin/src/test or impersonation/src/test and  open up the groovy/spock test file and run from there by clicking on the green triangles.
 Other modules will be coded in a similar way